mafintosh/indexed-bitfield/README.md

 stored bits :  0 0 0 0 0 0 0 0
 ```

-If an index bit is `0` then all bits in the tree below it are the same, otherwise the index bit is `1`.
+If an index bit is `0` then all child nodes have the same value, otherwise the index bit is `1`.

-For example this is a bitfield where bit 3 and 4 are set to `1`.
+For example this is a bitfield where the third and fourth bit are set to `1`.

 ```
 index bits  :         1